-Lutheran Social Services will utilize wraparound a service coordination model where families residing at The Limerick, including Veterans and persons with disabilities, will be given a single point of entry to accessing community and supportive services.
+Lutheran Social Services will utilize wraparound a service coordination model where families residing at The Klassik, including Veterans, will be given a single point of entry to accessing community and supportive services.
 An on-site coordinator will meet with individuals and families to complete an intake assessment and develop a strength-based, goal oriented plan of care.
 The service coordinator will work with the tenant and their surrounding existing natural supports, to build a comprehensive team, to explore areas of need, and fill gaps in supports where identified.